Dehydrating Jalapeño Peppers – How To Dry Jalapeños

 Jalapenos drying in the oven.

-• Bake for 6-12 hours or until the peppers are dried.
-Check on the peppers after about 4 hours if you have a convection oven.
-You may want the peppers to be fully dried or slightly leathery depending on your intended use.
+• Bake for 24 hours or until the peppers are fully dried.
+Check on the peppers after about 6-8 hours if you have a convection oven.

-Also, if the humidity in the air is above 50-60%, you may have trouble reaching truly dried out peppers.
+Also, if the humidity in the air is above 50-60%, you may have trouble reaching truly dried out peppers. or the peppers can begin to rot.
 Use one of the other methods above for better results.

 How To String Jalapeño Peppers For Drying

-Another option is to hang-dry your jalapeños.
-This is a good option if you have a covered outdoor area or a room that gets lots of airflow.
+If you live in a dry climate, the best option is to hang-dry your jalapeños.
+This is a good choice if you have a covered outdoor area or a room that gets lots of airflow.
 Stringing peppers into a ristra is easy.

 What you’ll need: